ericdjatsa/dataplex-utils/dataplex-extract-data-quality-rules/README.md

 # Dataplex Extract Data Quality Scan Rules

-This is a tool to extract Data Quality Scan Rules from an existing Dataplex Data Quality Scan
+This is a tool to extract Data Quality Scan Rules from an existing Dataplex Data Quality Scan into a YAML file that can be re-used to create a new Data Quality Scan or update an existing one.
+The generated file can also be used to [automate Data Quality scans through CI/CD pipelines with terraform](https://docs.cloud.google.com/dataplex/docs/manage-data-quality-rules-as-code).

 ## Prerequisites